 15. Are mods really worth it?

-- Mods are one of my main reasons as to why I prefer PC gaming.
-There are mods that make needed fixes for games, improve graphics, improve sound, add cool features to games, or act as a total conversion for a game bringing totally new gameplay.
+- Mods are one of the biggest benefits of PC games.
+There are mods that make needed fixes for games, improve graphics, improve sound, add cool features to games, and there are more impressive mods that equate to its own game.
 Mods can improve the replay value of a game considerably, adding all sorts of new content to a game.
 They are a big deal.
-Take a look at games with massive modding communities, namely ArmA series, Crysis, Half-Life and Half-Life 2, modern Fallout series, The Elder Scrolls series, S.T.A.L.K.E.R. series, Killing Floor, Medieval II: Total War, Men of War: Assault Squad 2, and so on.
-Or just look at what the modding-maniacs do in Garry's Mod.
-You'll be amazed.
-It is not difficult to install mods at all - some have an installer, but usually you just have to drop a folder into another folder.
+Take a look at games with massive modding communities, namely Arma series, Crysis, DOOM 3, Garry’s Mod, Half-Life and Half-Life 2, modern Fallout series, The Elder Scrolls series, S.T.A.L.K.E.R. series, Killing Floor, Unreal Tournament 2004, Medieval II: Total War, Men of War: Assault Squad 2, and so on.
+You’ll be amazed.
+It is not difficult to install mods at all—some have an installer, but usually you just have to drop a folder into another folder.

 16. What about cheaters in multiplayer gaming?